senzing-garage/knowledge-base/HOWTO/find-senzing-api-version.md

-# Find Senzing API version
+# How to find Senzing API version

 ## Via curl